elijahgagne/blog/content/posts/git-migration-large-files.md

 - Pulls down all the branches
 - Create two large (128mb) and two super large (2.1gb) files
 - Commits the files
-- Add GitHub as the remote origin
+- Adds GitHub as the remote origin
 - Tries a push

 Note that this will fail because GitHub (same is true for GitLab) has a max file size limit of 100mb.